Roger Sherman

 “The rights of conscience are, in their nature, of peculiar delicacy, and will little bear the gentlest touch of governmental hand.”

 Few of the American founders played a more important role in the creation of the United States than Roger Sherman, yet few are less remembered today.
 He wasn’t a soaring orator like Patrick Henry or a philosophical writer like Thomas Jefferson.
 Sherman’s gifts were quieter, steadier, and more practical.
-He was a builder of consensus, a craftsman of workable government, and a man whose calm judgment repeatedly helped prevent the American experiment from collapsing under regional distrust and political disagreement.
+He was a builder of consensus, a man whose calm judgment repeatedly helped prevent the American experiment from collapsing under regional distrust and political disagreement.

 Born on April 19, 1721, in Newton, Massachusetts, Sherman came from modest circumstances.
 His father, William Sherman, was a farmer and shoemaker, and the family lived a disciplined New England life shaped by hard work, religion, and personal responsibility.
 Unlike many elite founders, Sherman was not born into wealth or privilege.
 He grew up helping support the household while educating himself through whatever books he could obtain.